coffee-snake/coffee-snake/README.md

 ### Hello there 👋

-I am currently studying Computer Science Major at **Cniversity of California Irvine**.
+I am currently studying Computer Science Major at **University of California Irvine**.
 This page was made for the ICSSC fellowship program.

 If you want to join the fellowship program make sure to join the discord server.
 Make sure you have everything